-The total Insurance Fund did not exceed the 2 percent SBA at December 31, 2020, and there were no allocations to the Farm Credit System banks for AIRAs.
-As the total Insurance Fund exceeded the 2 percent SBA at December 31, 2019, there was an allocation of \$62.7 million to the Farm Credit System banks AIRAs.
+The total Insurance Fund did not exceed the 2 percent SBA at December 31, 2021 or 2020, and there were no allocations to the AIRAs for the Farm Credit System banks.

 The AIRAs' balances are recorded as part of the Insurance Fund until approved for payment by the Corporation's board of directors.
 AIRAs' balances may be used to absorb any insurance losses and claims.
 Furthermore, the board of directors has discretion to limit or restrict the AIRAs' payments.